 Tear Jerker: Need the Volcano scene at the end be mentioned again?

-Took The Bad Film Seriously: This is not a bad film, but not the kind most actors would go to the mat for.
+Took the Bad Film Seriously: This is not a bad film, but not the kind most actors would go to the mat for.
 When the film was getting ready to be Americanized as Godzilla 1985, Raymond Burr was brought back to reprise his role from the Americanization of the first Godzilla film.
 He was told that they were trying to add a lighter tone to the dark, gothic film and that the writers had given him lots of funny lines.
 He turned them down cold, saying he took Godzilla's Japanese nuclear subtext very seriously, as it was portrayed in both the original and this film, and that he would only perform in a serious role.
-He likewise refused to help with any of the Dr. Pepper product placement in the film, and in the final product gives a deep, thoughtful performance.
+He likewise refused to help with any of the Dr. Pepper product placement in the film, and in the final product gives a deep, thoughtful performance at odds with much of the goofiness surrounding him, making him a highlight for many who prefer the original film to the recut.